 SS-31: Uses, Benefits & Research

-SS-31 (elamipretide) is a mitochondria-targeted tetrapeptide that binds cardiolipin to restore electron transport chain efficiency.
-FDA approved for Barth syndrome (September 2025); investigational for heart failure and primary mitochondrial disease.
+SS-31 (elamipretide) is a mitochondria-targeted tetrapeptide that binds cardiolipin to restore electron transport chain efficiency, with FDA Breakthrough Therapy designation for heart failure with preserved ejection fraction.

 SS-31: At a Glance